All Articles

 sudo apt install system76-driver-nvidia

-Once the process is finished, restart your computer for the changes to take effect.
+Once the process is finished, reboot your computer for the changes to take effect.

-Once restarted the computer will be on the newly upgraded system!
-If you run into any issues, check out Troubleshooting below.
+Once rebooted, the computer will be on the newly upgraded version of Ubuntu!
+If you run into any issues, check out the Troubleshooting section below.

 If you use any third-party packages, you'll need to re-enable them in the Software & Updates app on the Other Software tab.
 Check any sources that you might need, then close the window.